-4. A light-year is the distance that light can travels in one year in a vacuum.
-This distance is approximately $9.46 \times 10^{12}$ kilometers.
+A light-year is the distance that light can travels in one year in a vacuum.
+This distance is approximately 9.46×10^{12} kilometers.
 The distance between the Milky Way galaxy and the Andromeda galaxy is approximately 2.5 million light-years.
 Approximately how many kilometers is it between the two galaxies?

-- 1. A stone is a measure of weight that is commonly used in the UK and Ireland.
-One stone is equal to 14 pounds.
-If an object weighs 37 stone, how many pounds does it weigh? - 2.
+1 A stone is a measure of weight that is commonly used in the UK and Ireland.
+One stone is A stone is a measure of weight that is commonly used in the OK and freland.
+One stone is eq ual to 14 pounds.
+If an object weighs 37 stone, how many pounds does it weigh?

 A smoot is a unit of measurement devised as a prank by a fraternity at MIT.
 It is considered to be 67 inches, which corresponds to the height of Oliver Smoot, who was used to measure Harvard bridge.
 The bridge was determined to have a length of approximately 364.4 smoots.
 Convert this distance to feet.

-Convert smoots to inches, then inches to feet.
+Convert smoots to inches, then inches to

-3. When thinking about very large or very small quantities, it is sometimes useful to relate them to quantities that you are more familiar with.
+When thinking about very large or very small quantities, it is sometimes useful to relate them to quantities that you are more familiar with.
 For example, we can think of 1 home = \$400000 as a relationship for converting dollars into homes.
 What is the equivalent of \$1 billion in homes?